 Mindfulness and Meditation are principles and practices that help us work with challenging situations and emotions, and mobilize our inner resources for self-awareness, insight, growth, and healing.

-No Right Way to Medidate, but Insight Timer Can Help
+No Right Way to Meditate, but Insight Timer Can Help

 “During this time at home I have been continuing my meditation practice.
 I really love to use Insight Timer https://insighttimer.com.
 It is a free app for your phone that has guided meditations, a sleep category, even a kids category!
 My favourite part of this app is the timer.
 I can really sink into my meditation, knowing that the bell will chime when my time is up.
 You can even set up two timers, so if you want to know when you are halfway done or flip to the other side if you are in a restorative yoga pose.
 Please remember the there is no “right” way to meditate, keep practicing and you will create space in your thoughts :)”

 Raechelle Masuda teaches Yoga, Aqua Yoga, and Youth Yoga drop-in classes.
-Profile coming soon!
+Her self-described superpower is Compassion.
+See her profile.

 Help Change Your Perspective